UW-Hydro/VIC/docs/Documentation/BasinDelineation.md

     *   The -M allows it to close the polygons.
 *   You have a GRID and want to know the value : in COMMANDS: `cellvalue gridname *` then select the cell.
 Type 9 to stop.
 *   Manually select a basin (in a basin coverage): in EDIT, FILE/open coverage in arcs or polygon, then click on the arrow.
 9 to get out of the mode.
-*   When doing the delination, make sure there are only 2 polygons remaining after merging
+*   When doing the delineation, make sure there are only 2 polygons remaining after merging

 *   In GRID: